Sex Therapy Training Program: An Interactive Journey Toward Understanding Sexual Health

 BBS and AASECT Credits Available: 15 CEs

 This introductory level, 15-hour sex therapy training program is designed for professionals interested in gaining a deeper understanding of sex therapy including etiology, assessment, diagnosis, treatment protocols, and strategies for healthy sex and sexuality.
-This course offers 15 CEs for the following licensures and certifications: LMFTs, LCSWs, LPCCs, LEPs, Ph.Ds, AASECT, and IITAP.
+This course offers 15 CEs for the following licensures and certifications: LMFTs, LCSWs, LPCCs, LEPs, Ph.Ds, and AASECT.
 Dr. Katehakis is a certified sexologist and certified sex therapist.
 She is the owner and clinical director of Center for Healthy Sex and has 20 years of experience in the field of sexual health.
-This workshop is co-sponsored by IITAP.

 You will gain a comprehensive overview of the following clinical topics:

-The CHS Sex Therapy Training Course will be held in Arlington, VA.
+The CHS Sex Therapy Training Course will be held at Antioch University.
 All mental health professionals are welcome!

 This program meets the requirements of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) and is approved for 15 CE credits.
 These CE credits may be applied toward AASECT certification and renewal of certification.
 Completion of this program does not ensure or guarantee AASECT certification.
 For further information please contact firstname.lastname@example.org.

-To request accommodations for special needs, to report grievances, or for any other questions please contact IITAP at 480-575-6853 or by email at firstname.lastname@example.org.
+To request accommodations for special needs, or report grievances, please contact (310) 843-9902 or email email@example.com.